USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 **Figure 4‑5.
 Crop calendar data preprocessor for the CCTM**

 ## CCTM: The CMAQ Chemistry-Transport Model
+** >>COMMENT<< ** Consider moving details in this section to an updated CMAQ Science Document, rather than having them be part of the Users' Guide.
+This will help focus the Users' Guide and will allow the content in the Users' Guide to be updated on a different schedule than the content in the Science Document.

+** >>COMMENT<< ** Figure 4-6: Need to show which of these processes would be invoked only with user options to turn them on.

+** >>COMMENT<< ** Throughout this section:  Lines at top of subsections referring readers to CMAQv5.2 release notes are annoying, but they also would need to be updated to v5.3.

+** >>COMMENT<< ** Throughout this section: Need to de-emphasize changes that are part of CMAQv5.
+We are on our 3rd major update to CMAQv5.

 [Figure 4‑6](#Figure4-10) illustrates the CMAQ modeling system used to simulate the chemistry and transport of pollutants.
 This figure also shows how CMAQ relates to other parts of an air quality modeling system: the meteorological model, emissions model, and analysis software.
 To perform a model simulation, CMAQ needs input data, including meteorological and emissions data.
 Using this information, CCTM simulates each of the atmospheric processes that affect the transport, transformation, and removal of ozone, particulate matter, and other pollutants.
 CMAQ uses state-of-the-science techniques to simulate these processes, as described below.